 At What Temperature Should You Set the Thermostat During Colder Months?

-The U.S. Department of Energy (DOE) recommends 68 degrees as the ideal temperature to save energy and still be comfortable and suggests that you should consider “setting it lower while you’re asleep or away from home.”
+The U.S. Department of Energy (DOE) recommends 68 degrees as the ideal temperature to save energy and still be comfortable and suggests that you consider “setting it lower while you’re asleep or away from home.”

-In addition, the government agency says that no matter what temperature you decide on, you can save about 10% a year (up to hundreds of dollars) on your energy bills by dialing the thermostat back 7-10 degrees from its normal setting for eight hours every day (at night or while you’re at work).
+The DOE also says that, no matter what temperature you decide on, you can save about 10% a year (up to hundreds of dollars) on your energy bills by dialing the thermostat back 7-10 degrees from its normal setting for eight hours every day (at night or while you’re at work).

 Here’s Where Clark Sets His Thermostat in the Winter

 Money expert Clark Howard uses technology to help keep his family comfortable during the colder months of the year.
 “I have a Nest thermostat so the house is on 68 during the day and 64 at night,” Clark says.

 You may have been told by your heating company that it’s best to leave your HVAC unit on for most of the day so your system doesn’t have to work so hard to heat the home when the temperature drops in the evening.

 The Energy Department disagrees.
 From its website: “A common misconception associated with thermostats is that a furnace works harder than normal to warm the space back to a comfortable temperature after the thermostat has been set back, resulting in little or no savings.
 In fact, as soon as your house drops below its normal temperature, it will lose energy to the surrounding environment more slowly.”

 For optimal performance, a thermostat should be located on a wall that is not in the path of direct sunlight or frequent drafts.
 “It should be located where natural room air currents — warm air rising, cool air sinking — occur,” the Department of Energy says.
 That means anything that can throw its temperature off should be removed.

 Hardwood floors can be very cold during the winter.
 If you want a warmer experience for your feet, put a rug down to keep heat from escaping through the floorboards.